 3. Digital IDs

 In many countries, people still have to carry a physical ID document which can be easily forged by anyone with bad intentions.
 A shared database of IDs could be the ultimate solution to forgery and could make ID checks faster and more efficient than ever.
-IDs could be tokenised just like any other kind of goods, and all our personal history would be available for any identification purpose, from crossing a border to applying for a mortgage.
+IDs could be tokenised just like any other kind of goods, and all our personal history would be available for any identification purpose, from crossing a border to applying for a mortgage and all other operations that require a KYC procedure.

 Microsoft has a project underway, but it is still in its early stages.